mmazinjameel/Operating-System-Compendium/README.md

 ## Process

-Program is the compiled code ready for execution Process is the program under execution
+Program is the compiled code ready for execution.

+Process is the program under execution.

 How OS creates a process?
 - OS loads the program and static data into memory